tlswg/sslkeylogfile/draft-ietf-tls-keylogfile.md

-Forward secrecy guarantees provided in TLS 1.3 (see {{Section 1.2 and Appendix E.1 of ?RFC8446}}) and some modes of TLS 1.2 (such as those in {{Sections 2.2 and 2.4 of ?RFC4492}}) are not provided if keys are saved.
+Forward secrecy guarantees provided in TLS 1.3 (see {{Section 1.2 and Appendix E.1 of ?RFC8446}}) and some modes of TLS 1.2 (such as those in {{Sections 2.2 and 2.4 of ?RFC4492}}) do not hold if keys are saved.
 Logged keys therefore risk the authenticity, confidentiality, and integrity of any data that is exchanged.